ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 The following values are always returned:

     current
-        The resulting state of the managed object.
+        The resulting state of the managed object, or results of your query.

 The following values are returned when ``output_level: info``: